soundcloud/delect/README.md

 ```
 @Retention(RUNTIME)
 ```
+3. Add `dagger.reflect=true` to `gradle.properties`.
+  You can also add it to `~/.gradle/gradle.properties` so it doesn't need to be checked int o the project.
-3. Build the app as normal and skip all the Dagger annotation processing!
+4. Build -- and skip all that pesky code generation!

 ## Plugin Development